DedOhwale/ReachAudits/callNotes.md

     - We cannot know immediately if funds are at stake, thus delay
     - Users enter the queued withdrawal process
         - Begin the withdrawal, signaling not to be placed "at stake"
-            - \textcolor{red}{@audit} Make sure this happens!
+            - @audit Make sure this happens!
 There should be a flag or something.
         - Push updates to services (or have their operator do it)
         - Complete withdrawal after delay
-            - \textcolor{red}{@audit} Is this delay enough?
+            - @audit Is this delay enough?
 Do we have to push updates to the services?
-            - \textcolor{red}{@audit} Is it possible to begin the withdrawal, not push updates, and withdraw the funds before getting slashed?
+            - @audit Is it possible to begin the withdrawal, not push updates, and withdraw the funds before getting slashed?

 ### `DelegationManager`